anebz/cloud/Certifications/aws_machine_learning_specialty.md

 Built-in SG algorithms can't be edited.
 To use another algorithm, extend a pre-built TF container, or build the new algorithm using TF Estimator.

+* Sigmoid is used for **binary** classification methods where we only have 2 classes.
+Used for predicting a single label from a set of possible labels
+* Softmax applies to multiclass problems, returns the probability for each label, and the sum of all probabilities adds up to a 1.
+The class with the highest probability is used as the final class
+* If after more layers the model is not converging, there's a vanishing gradient because of multiplying small derivatives from all the layers.
+Instead of using sigmoid, use relu
+* L1 Regularization works by eliminating features that are not important
+* L2 Regularization keeps all the features but simply assigns a very small weight to features that are not important
+  * If model is underfitting (high error in training), reduce regularization

+---

+Required parameters before starting a SG built-in job

+* Provide the ARN of an IAM role that SageMaker can assume to perform tasks on your behalf
+* Specify the resources, ML compute instances, and ML storage volumes to deploy for model training
+* Specify the output path on an Amazon S3 bucket where the trained model will persist

+---

+To use a custom architecture:

+* Customize the SG container with your own code in TF framework, import it to ECR, use this for training
+* Bundle your own Docker container with TF Estimator loaded with the network you want, import it to ECR, use this for training

+---

+* Support vector machine
+  * can be used for classification or regression
+  * works with linear or non-linear problems
+  * For radial non-linear clustering problems, kNN can handle this too
+* Logistic regression
+  * classification algorithm for categorical variables
 * **Linear learner**
   * For classification and regression
-  * Preprocessing: automatically normalizes and shuffles data
+  * Preprocessing: automatically normalizes and **shuffles** data.
+Both these steps should be done before training
   * Training: stochastic gradient descent, can select optimization algorithm, tunes L1 and L2 regularization
   * Trains multiple models in parallel and selects the most optimal one
   * ContinuousParameterRanges of logarithmic helps with learning rates with a range that spans several orders of magnitude.
 For example, if you are tuning a linear learner model and you specify a range of values between .0001 and 1.0 for the learning_rate hyperparameter, searching uniformly on a logarithmic scale gives you a better sample of the entire range than searching on a linear scale would.
 This is because searching on a linear scale would, on average, devote 90 percent of your training budget to only the values between .1 and 1.0, leaving only 10 percent of your training budget for the values between .0001 and .1
+    * Logarithmic ranges tend to find optimal values more quickly than linear ranges
 * **XGBoost**
   * Input can be recordIO-protobuf, parquet, csv
   * Models are de/serialized with pickle
+  * CSVs must not have a column header record, and target variable must be the first column
   * Can be used as framework within notebooks, or as a built-in sagemaker algorithm
   * Difficult to tune all of its hyperparameters
-    * To prevent overfitting: use subsample and Eta, max_depth not too big
+    * To prevent overfitting: use **subsample** and Eta, max_depth not too big
-    * To help with unbalanced classes, use scale_pos_weight
+    * To help with imbalanced classes, use scale_pos_weight
   * Training can be parallelized across machines
+  * Automatically handles correlated features, numeric features on a different scale, and numeric-categorical variables
+  * Has a lower and upper bound it can predict for regression, which is determined based on the range of values seen in the training.
+Tree-based algorithms do the same.
+Linear regression and neural networks don't do this
 * **K-nearest-neighbors**
   * Used for classification and regression
   * Input: recordIO-protobuf or csv
   * Train: CPU or GPU.
 Inference: CPU (lower latency) or GPU (higher throughput on large batches)
 * **Factorization machines**
   * Supervised method, classification or regression to deal with sparse data
-  * Input: recordIO-protobuf with Float32. csv isn't practical for sparse data
-* **Collaborative filtering models**
-  * Recommender model
+  * Used for building recommender systems and for collaborative filtering
     * leverages other user's experiences. users with similar tastes (based on observed user-item interactions) are likely to have similar interactions with items they haven't seen before. works better when there is a lot of data
+  * Input: recordIO-protobuf with *float32*. csv isn't practical for sparse data
 * **DeepAR**
   * Forecasting 1D time series data with RNNs.
 The same model is trained over several related time series.
 Finds frequencies and seasonality
   * Input is JSON format in Gzip or Parquet